Mexico Field School - Sustainable Tourism

 - Personal expenses (additional personal travel, etc)

-This Field School is being generously funded by Air Transat who are donating, in-kind, the flights and hotel accommodations for the selected participants.
+This Field School is being generously funded by Transat who are donating, in-kind, the flights and hotel accommodations for the selected participants. (*Note the destination is subject to change, within in the Caribbean)

 Apply to the Mexico Field School